bcaramiaux/ofxGVF/README.md

 gvf
 ===

 Gesture Variation Follower is a library for realtime gesture recognition and variations estimation.
-It has been designed for new human-computer interactions, and specifically for creative applications such as controlling sounds and visuals.
+It has been designed for human-computer interactions mixing discrete and continuous commands, and specifically for creative applications such as controlling sounds and visuals.

 Content